Pay policy statement

 HM Revenue & Customs all-car rate (includes all fuel types; petrol, diesel, and non-salary sacrifice electric) - Currently 45 pence per mile, reducing to 25 pence for miles travelled in excess of 10,000 each year.

-Colleagues can also claim 20 pence per mile when using their own bicycle for business purposes.
+Employees can also claim 20 pence per mile when using their own bicycle for business purposes.

 The salary of the Chief Executive / Head of Paid Service is determined through a process of pay benchmarking conducted by externally commissioned experts.
 This typically takes place each time the role becomes vacant or on such occasion the council considers that it is necessary to check that the salary remains competitive within the appropriate pay market.
 Once the pay benchmarking has taken place it is supplemented by a nationally negotiated annual cost of living pay award.
 The Chief Executive / Head of Paid Service is currently paid a single point salary.
 As shown in Table 5 below, there is no pay range for this role.

-As part of its modernisation programme, the council adopted a locally agreed pay structure for senior leadership roles (Executive Directors, Directors, Deputy Directors, Assistants Directors, and Heads of Service) in November 2024 through a collective agreement with UNISON.
+As part of its modernisation programme, in November 2024, the council adopted a locally agreed pay structure for senior leadership roles (Executive Directors, Directors, Deputy Directors, Assistants Directors, and Heads of Service) through a collective agreement with UNISON.
 The senior leadership pay structure comprises 6 grades, each formed of 5 incremental point grades.

 The council does not pay bonuses to its senior leadership team.

-Returning Officer / election fees
+Returning Officer / Election Fees

 Election fees are set annually by the council’s Audit and Governance Committee.
 Election fees are reviewed regularly by the same Committee in readiness for the County quadrennial elections.
-They will be considered by the Audit and Governance Committee on 15 January 2025.

 The council is required to report on the pay multiples between its lowest and highest paid employees.

-Highest Paid – Chief Executive £232,875 £238,697
+| Highest Paid – Chief Executive | £246,336 |

-Pay Multiple between the lowest paid and the highest paid 1:10.41 1:10.09
+| Pay Multiple between the lowest paid and the highest paid | 1:10.09 |

-Pay Multiple between median and highest paid 1:6.43 1:6.34
+| Pay Multiple between median and highest paid | 1:6.61 |

 Pay Multiple Between Lowest and Highest Paid